rtkaratekid/ctss_calculator/README.md

 - Time under tension per set is in minutes
 - Total session time under tension is in minutes
 - Total session time is in hours (maybe should be minutes?)
+- scaling factor is currently 2.5 because I thought that seemed reasonable

 ## Features